 The IRD will review the declaration and, once approved, will issue a dividend payment warrant to your company, allowing you to distribute the funds to your shareholders.

 Step 4: Make your dividend payment

-If you are paying a cash dividend, make sure that you have enough cash in your company’s bank account to cover the dividend payments.
+If you are paying a cash dividend, make sure that you have enough cash in your company’s bank account to cover the payments.